carlokohan/Graph-API-scripts/README.md

 # Graph-API-scripts
-Python scripts that use Graph API
+Python scripts that use Graph API, mainly for security